PaperPrototype/Intro-Coding-and-Computers/03 - C/Lecture/english.md

 }
 ```

-We use two parenthesis around the `float` type in front of the variables `(float) a`.
-This converts the `a` variable to float.
+We use two parenthesis around the `float` type in front of the variables -> `(float) a` <- This converts the `a` variable to the `float` type.
 We call this "casting".
 Again I don't know why they called it "casting" because its just "converting" one type to another.
+Although in C, when we "cast" one type to another, we literally just treat the 0s and 1s as if they were the type we wanted (so it can be kinda dangerous, cause we can ignore some parts of the 0s and 1s, if say the types were different sizes, giving us wild numbers).

 If you run the new code it will print out.